Sunday, May 18, 2014

 One night I couldn't sleep and I saw this video on yt that was "recommended".
 It was on some negative effects of milk on your body.
 I knew a long time ago that after the normal milk drinking age limit, there's no point for any mammal to drink milk, let alone milk from a different animal.

 As the video progressed there were images that shook my ground.
 I'm a huge animal lover and I hate animal cruelty.
 My body pains and my brain just explodes when seeing animals suffering.
 I have more empathy towards animals than humans.
 I don't know how to feel about this but it is what it is.
+The image that just turned me around was the image of a farmer killing in cold blood a little new-born calf right in front of its mother.
+Fine, I can understand that you want to euthanise the animal if it's sick but then you don't do it in front of its mother and not by viciously stomping on its head.

 That was it.